clientIO/joint/docs/src/joint/api/dia/Element/ports.md

 </table>

-All properties described above are optional and everything has own default, so the `element.addPorts([{}, {}])` is valid usage: it adds 2 ports with default settings.
+All properties described above are optional and everything has own default.
+E.g. `element.addPorts([{}, {}])` will add 2 ports with default settings.

 #### Port groups configuration <a name="groupssection"></a>

-`group` attribute comes to play when you're not ok with default port alignment, it's also handy if you need to define multiple ports with similar properties. `group` defines defaults for ports belonging to the group, but there is no restriction if you need to overwrite it on particular port.
-Only option which could not be overwritten is a type of port layout. 'group' sets the layout type and 'args' are the only way how to port could affect layout.
+`group` attribute comes to play when you're not happy with the default port alignment.
+It's also handy when you need to define multiple ports with similar properties. `group` defines defaults for ports belonging to the group.
+Any `group` property can be overwritten by a port in this group except the type of layout - `position`. 'group' defines the layout and port 'args' are the only way how a port can affect it.

 ```javascript